 Whether or not Nextera inadvertently recruited a study population that made Nextera look good, that study population was tiny.

 Another basis for caution before taking Nextera’s 20% claim into any broader context is the limited amount of total experience reflected in the Nextera data — seven months experience for 205 Nextera patients.
 In fact, Nextera’s own report explains that before turning to Nextera, DigitalGlobe approached several larger direct primary care companies (almost certainly including Qliance and Paladina Health); these larger companies declined to participate in the proposed study, perhaps because it was too short and too small.
-The recent Milliman report was based ten fold greater claims experience – and even then it had too few hospitalizations for statistically significance.
+The recent Milliman report was based ten fold greater claims experience – and even then it had too few hospitalizations for statistical significance.

 Total claims for the short period of the Nextera experiment were barely over $300,000, the 20% difference in difference for claimed savings comes to about $60,000.
 That’s a pittance.